Akshay-Gengaje/Analytics-Dashboard/README.md

 ﻿# Roxiler-Systems-Coding-Challange
 This is a README file for the project "Roxiler-System MERN App".

+Deployed Application

+The deployed application can be accessed at the following URL: https://product-dashboard-4tj5.onrender.com/

 # Backend

 The backend of this project is developed using Express.js, a popular web application framework for Node.js.
 Express.js simplifies the process of building robust and scalable web applications by providing a set of flexible features and tools.